 Kings Norton Girls’ School welcomes the Pupil Premium initiative to provide funding to support this group of young people.
 In 2020/21 we received £191,000 in pupil premium funding.

-£6114 funding has also been received for Year 7 Catch Up funding to support Reading and Maths.
+In 2019-20 we received £6076 Year 7 Catch Up funding to support Reading and Maths.

 - One or more parents are in the Armed forces

-- You adopted your daughter
+- You adopted your child